dart-lang/language/working/0546-patterns/patterns-feature-specification.md

     1. Calculate the static types of the field subpatterns:

-        1. It is a compile-time error if there are positional fields, `M` is not `dynamic`, and `M` does not implement `Destructure_n_` with as many type arguments as there are positional fields.
+        1. Calculate the type of each of `f`'s positional field subpatterns using the corresponding positional field type on `M` as the matched value type.
+It is a compile-time error if there are positional fields, `M` is not `dynamic`, and `M` is not a record with the same number of positional fields.

-        1. Calculate the type of each of `f`'s positional field subpatterns using the corresponding type argument in `M`'s implementation of `Destructure_n_` as the matched value type.

-        1. Calculate the type of `f`'s named field subpatterns using the return type of the getter on `M` with the same name as the field as the matched value type.
+        1. Calculate the type of each of `f`'s named field subpatterns using the return type of the getter on `M` with the same name as the field as the matched value type.
 If `M` is `dynamic`, then use `dynamic` as the matched value type.
 It is a compile-time error if `M` is not `dynamic` and does not have a getter whose name matches the subpattern's field name.

             (If the named field has no subpattern like `(field:)`, treat it as